-Intermittent noise is characterised by the level suddenly dropping to the background noise levels several times during a measurement, with a noticeable change in noise level of at least 5 dB.
-Intermittent noise applies to night-time only.
+Intermittent noise is noise where the level suddenly drops/increases several times during the assessment period, with a noticeable change in source noise level of at least 5 dB(A); for example, equipment cycling on and off.
+The intermittency correction is not intended to be applied to changes in noise level due to meteorology.